phelanjo/bug-tracker/README.md

 # Bug Tracker (Not those kind of bugs...)

-### This is a Simple MobX tutorial that displays its state management capabilities.
+### This is a simple MobX tutorial that displays its state management capabilities.

 >Tasks accomplished in this tutorial:
 >* Create React Components